 Optional Add-Ons for a Flexible Timetable

 In addition to the excursion-based group English language classes, we offer Supervised Library Time and Semi-Private (maximum of 4 students) Tuition as optional add-ons in the mornings.
 During Supervised Library Time, our teen students play board games or watch a movie from our library.
 The Semi-Private sessions often include creative writing and multi-media projects.

 Using London as a Classroom

-Around themes like "Tea and the Empire" and "London Stage", our teen courses allow the students to explore London and learn English in real-life situations.
+Around themes like "The Thames" and "London Stage", our teen courses allow the students to explore London and learn English in real-life situations.
 Tracing the route of a tea clipper or searching for Whodunnit dinner party costumes at a market, our teen students use all of London as a classroom, practicing and adding onto what they have already learned at home.